matweaver7/ksl-notifications/README.md

 # Legal disclaimer
 I am not responsible with what you do with this.
 Meaning if you break KSL's terms and service...that's on you.
 But for reals though.
 Don't do it.
-This is just an implementation of a coding idea.
+This is just an implementation of a coding idea for educational purposes only.
 Don't use it to break their TOS.
 They'll get mad at you and it won't be my fault.